kurokobo/awx-on-k3s/backup/ansible/README.md

                memory: 100Mi
      ```

-2. Add new Project including the playbook.
+2. Add a new Project including the playbook.
    - You can specify this repository (`https://github.com/kurokobo/awx-on-k3s.git`) directly, but use with caution.
 The playbook in this repository is subject to change without notice.
 You can use [Tag](https://github.com/kurokobo/awx-on-k3s/tags) or [Commit](https://github.com/kurokobo/awx-on-k3s/commits/main) to fix the version to be used.
-3. Add new Job Template which use the playbook.
+3. Add a new Job Template which uses the playbook.
-   - Select appropriate `Inventory`.
+   - Select the appropriate `Inventory`.
 The bundled `Demo Inventory` is enough to use.
-If you specify your own inventory, ensure `localhost` is defined in the inventory and following variables are enabled for `localhost`.
+If you specify your own inventory, ensure `localhost` is defined in the inventory and the following variables are enabled for `localhost`.
      - `ansible_connection: local`
      - `ansible_python_interpreter: '{{ ansible_playbook_python }}'`
-   - Select appropriate `Execution Environment`.
+   - Select the appropriate `Execution Environment`.
 The default `AWX EE (latest)` (`quay.io/ansible/awx-ee:latest`) contains required collections and modules by default, so it's good for the first choice.
    - Select your `backup.yml` as `Playbook`.
    - Specify `Variables` as needed.
    - Select your Container Group created in the above step as `Instance Group`.
 4. (Optional) Add new Schedules for periodic backup.

-If you want to make the backup of another AWX on different namespace of different cluster, create new Credential with `OpenShift or Kubernetes API Bearer Token` type instead of Container Group and then specify the Credential in the Job Template.
-To obtain the API token, refer [_"Use with Ansible"_](#use-with-ansible) section.
+If you want to make the backup of another AWX on a different namespace of different cluster, create a new Credential with `OpenShift or Kubernetes API Bearer Token` type instead of Container Group and then specify the Credential in the Job Template.
+To obtain the API token, refer to the [_"Use with Ansible"_](#use-with-ansible) section.